 A favourite comforting desire using aromatic green tea matcha powder, and a short grain rice.
 Cooked up like risotto, it is a comfort to make as well as eat.

 - 1/3 cup granulated cane or coconut sugar or to taste, see Notes

 - 3/4 cup water

-- 3/4 cup arborio rice (or any short grain rice.
-I use bamboo rice, for the added nutrients, and it's green!)
+- 3/4 cup arborio rice or any short grain rice.
+I used bamboo rice, for the added nutrients, plus it's green!

-- 2 cups unsweetened almond milk (or any nut milk) Have extra on hand, just in case you want to thin the pudding out
+- 2 cups unsweetened almond milk or any nut milk.
+Have extra on hand in case you want to thin the pudding out at all.

 Meanwhile, bring the 2 cups of almond milk to a simmer in another pot.
 Keep warm.

-Using a ladle or 1/2 cup measurement, add the warmed almond milk to the rice and cook until the almond milk is almost all absorbed.
+Using a ladle or 1/2 cup measuring cup, add the warmed almond milk one scoop at a time to the rice and cook util the almond milk is almost all absorbed.
 Continue this way until the rice is tender and creamy.
 You may need more or less milk.

 This recipe makes enough for four generous servings.
 I state that you may want to have more milk on hand- this is for those of you who would like it extra creamy.

-If you are storing extra in the fridge, you may find that the next day it has become firm.
-This is easily remedied by reheating the amount you would like to eat in a small pot with a bit more milk.
+If you are storing extra in the fridge, you will find that the next day, it has become firm.
+This is easily remedied by re-heating the amount you would like to eat in a small pot with a bit more milk.
 Set the pot over medium low heat and add the amount of milk you want to get it to the creamy texture you would like.